Quantum correlations in Deutsch-Jozsa algorithm via deterministic quantum computation with one qubit model: Introduction

-The structure of $U$ allows the definition of the function class of $f$ by the evaluation of its normalized trace.
+The structure of $U$ in Eq. (\ref{eq:TU-1}) allows the definition of the function class of $f$ by the evaluation of its normalized trace.
 An efficient way to evaluate the trace of a unitary matrix is given by the DQC1 model \cite{DQC1}.
 The DQC1 model is composed by $n+1$ qubits, where $n$ qubits are in the fully mixed state $I{}^{\otimes n}/2^{n}$ and only one qubit presents a degree of purity controlled by $\alpha\;(0<\mathrm{\alpha<1})$, as represented by the circuit in Fig. \ref{fig:DQC1-circuit}.
-The system initial state is $\rho_{I}=2^{-(n+1)}(I_{0}+\alpha Z_{0})\otimes I{}^{\otimes n}$, where the index $0$ refers to the semi-pure qubit (control qubit), $I$ is the identity matrix, $Z$ is the Pauli matrix $\sigma_{Z}$, and $I{}^{\otimes n}$ is the identity matrix of the $n$ mixed qubits.
-Just before the measurement the state of the system is
+The system initial state is $\rho_{I}=2^{-(n+1)}(I_{0}+\alpha Z_{0})\otimes I{}^{\otimes n}$, where the index $0$ refers to the semi-pure qubit (control qubit), $I$ is the identity matrix, and $Z$ is the Pauli matrix $\sigma_{Z}$.